garrandall/popular-music-data/tracks/carlene-phil-vassar.md

 And I said.

-Ooh la la la la la
+Ohla la la la la
 Looking good Carlene
 Woh my my my my my
 Times been good to you
 If you know what I mean
-Ooh la la la la la
+Ohla la la la la
 Looking good Carlene
 Woh my my my my my
 Times been good to you
 If you know what I mean
-Ooh la la la la la
+Ohla la la la la
 Looking good Carlene
 Woh my my my my my
 Times been good to you